Last Updated on Sep 29, 2025 by Kurt Dunphy

 Pros

-• Automates extraction of clauses, terms, and key data points.
+• Automates the extraction of clauses, terms, and key data points.

-• Speeds up due diligence and large-scale contract reviews.
+• Speeds up due diligence and large-scale contract review processes.

-• Useful for compliance monitoring across high document volumes.
+• Useful for compliance monitoring across high volumes of documents.

 • Offers customizable review checklists for specific workflows.